thebluewolfofthenorth/yoga-mindfullnes-app/README.md

    ### Code:

    The Navigation Menu was build with a <a href="https://www.youtube.com/watch?v=8QKOaTYvYUA">YouTube tutorial</a> and the code is based on this video.
-The code can be find in line 17 - 98 and line 646 - 666.
-   To see the code click <a href="https://github.com/DFCMK/Budapest/blob/main/assets/css/style.css">here</a>
+   To see the code click <a href="https://github.com/thebluewolfofthenorth/yoga-mindfullnes-app/blob/main/assets/css/style.css">here</a>

-   The Gallery page was build, while using the "Love Running" project as Guideline. (line 454 - 464) and (line 575 - 582).
+   The  page was build, while using the "Love Running" project as Guideline.
+   To see the code click <a href="https://github.com/thebluewolfofthenorth/yoga-mindfullnes-app/blob/main/assets/css/style.css">here</a>

+      The  page was build, while using the "Sofing" project as Guideline.
-   To see the code click <a href="https://github.com/DFCMK/Budapest/blob/main/assets/css/style.css">here</a>
+   To see the code click <a href="https://github.com/thebluewolfofthenorth/yoga-mindfullnes-app/blob/main/assets/css/style.css">here</a>

    ## Acknowledgements:

-   I extend my heartfelt thanks to several individuals and communities who contributed to the completion of this project:
+   thanks to my mentor Ronan to help me along to the completion of this project

-- <a href="https://www.linkedin.com/in/precious-ijege-908a00168/">Precious Ijege</a>, my dedicated mentor, for providing valuable guidance and support throughout the development process.

-- The Code Institute's Slack community, a source of inspiration and assistance from fellow learners and professionals.

-- The entire Code Institute team, whose resources and expertise have been instrumental in my learning journey.
+## note:

+I had quite a lot of problem that I did not know how to fix and the time was running out from.
+I also have to say that I use a lot of code from different sources but made my own andI was pretty unsure on how to credit them. please note that README file I copy the structure form of other readme files found on github.